WDAqua/Qanary-question-answering-components/README.md

 In this repository, the [components of the Qanary framework](https://github.com/WDAqua/Qanary-question-answering-components)  are stored.
 All components are implemented in Java and provide a Docker container for lightweight maintaince.

-## Build and run a minimal set of components
+## Build and run a *minimal* set of components

+To show the Qanary methodology and it's functionality a tiny template-based Question Answering system was designed.
+It is capable of answering questions for a *real name* of a superhero like "What is the real name of Captain America?".
+For this purpose just two components were used:
+ a) [Qanary DBpedia Spotlight component](https://github.com/WDAqua/Qanary-question-answering-components/tree/master/qanary_component-NED-DBpedia-Spotlight): The component is capable of finding superhero names and linking it to the [DBpedia knowledge base](https://wiki.dbpedia.org/) (such a process is called Named Entity Recognition and Disambiguation).
+ b) [Qanary Query Builder for Superhero Names](https://github.com/WDAqua/Qanary-question-answering-components/tree/master/qanary_component-QB-SimpleRealNameOfSuperHero): The component is capable of creating [SPARQL](https://www.w3.org/TR/sparql11-overview/) SELECT queries to be executed on DBpedia (such a component is typically called Query Builder) if the given question is following the template `What is the real name of <superheroname>`.

+Hence, given a question following the described pattern the result will be SPARQL query that might be executed, s.t., the real name of a superhero is retrieved from DBpedia.

+### Run a minimalistic Question Answering system

  1. [Install the Qanary core components](https://github.com/WDAqua/Qanary#how-to-run-the-code)
  2. Clone the current repository:
 ```
 git clone https://github.com/WDAqua/Qanary-question-answering-components.git
 ```
- 3. Switch to `Qanary-question-answering-components`
+ 3. Switch to the folder `Qanary-question-answering-components`:
 ```
 cd Qanary-question-answering-components
 ```
- 4. Build the minimal set of components using the Maven profile "tinytutorial" (here we skip creating the corresponding Docker images).
+ 4. Build the minimal set of components using the Maven profile "tinytutorial" (here we skip creating the corresponding Docker images by adding the parameter `-Ddockerfile.skip=true` to the Maven command):
 ```
 mvn clean package -Ddockerfile.skip=true -P tinytutorial
 ```